-TrueShares Low Volatility Equity Income ETF (DIVZ)
+TrueShares Low Volatility Equity Income ETF (DIVZ) and Opal International Dividend Income ETF (IDVZ)

-Opal Capital has entered into a sub-advisory agreement to serve as sub-adviser to TrueMark Investments, the adviser to TrueShares Low Volatility Equity Income ETF (DIVZ) (the "Fund").
-Opal Capital has an economic incentive to utilize DIVZ in its managed and sub-advised client portfolios.
+Opal Capital has entered into a sub-advisory agreement to serve as sub-adviser to TrueMark Investments, the adviser to TrueShares Low Volatility Equity Income ETF (DIVZ) and the Opal International Dividend Income ETF (IDVZ) ((the "Funds").
+Opal Capital has an economic incentive to utilize the Funds in its managed and sub-advised client portfolios.
 As previously stated in Item 5 of this brochure, ETF embedded fees are in addition to Opal Capital advisory fees.
-Clients are under no obligation to utilize the Fund.
-Detailed information on the Fund is provided in the Fund's prospectus and statement of additional information ("SAI").
+Clients are under no obligation to utilize the Funds.
+Detailed information on the Funds is provided in the respective Fund's prospectus and statement of additional information ("SAI").